ayish1998/UpPaws/README.md

 ## 🎮 Gameplay

-RedditQuest presents you with practical cybersecurity scenarios you might encounter online, such as:

-- Suspicious friend requests
-- Potential phishing emails
-- Harassing comments
-- Offensive content
-- Accidental information exposure

-For each challenge, you'll choose from four possible actions:
-- 🚩 **Report**
-- 🚫 **Block**
-- 🗑️ **Delete**
-- 👀 **Ignore**

-Choose correctly to earn points and level up your cybersecurity expertise!
+AnimalQuest presents animal trivia questions with four options (A–D).
+Pick the correct answer to earn points and see a fun fact.
+Answer via the embedded UI or by commenting A/B/C/D (or 1/2/3/4) on the post.

 ## 🚀 Getting Started

 ### For Subreddit Moderators

-1. Install the RedditQuest app on your subreddit
+1. Install the AnimalQuest app on your subreddit
-2. Use the "Create New CyberQuest Challenge" option in the moderator tools
+2. Use the "Create New AnimalQuest Trivia" option in the moderator tools
-3. Engage your community with cybersecurity awareness!
+3. Engage your community with animal trivia!

 ### For Developers